ize-app/ize/README.md

 DATABASE_URL="postgresql://<username>@localhost:5432/cults_development"
 ```

-Ask David Or Tyler for Sample .env to fill in discord details (put in shared 1password).
+Ask Tyler for fample .env to fill in discord details (put in shared 1password).

+### Running in dev

+Runs in dev mode with hot module reloading on both the backend server and frontend Vite server.
+Note that frontend assets are served differently in dev than during production.
+In development, a Vite server serves static assets whereas in production, these assets are served by express server

 Run the frontend